operapoints/jet-engine-review/review.md

 This is an overview of the uncertainties in the design of this engine.
 The engine is designed to produce 70N of thrust, and has a diameter of 80mm.

+The engine uses a single gentrifugal impeller and a single stage axial turbine.
+The combustion chamber has fuel injected through 8 radial ports, where it will evaporate in normal evap tube type injectors and mix with air.

+Light grey parts are 6061 Al, and brown parts are 316 steel.
+The compressor is TiAl6V4 and the turbine is Inconel 719.

 ![Jet engine section](images/section_overview.png "Full Jet Section")

 ## Optimization